An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Overview

-in which all these extensions of $k$ are inside $\overline{\Q}$.
-For each fixed $X \geq 1$, $Z_n(k, G;X)$ is a finite set; we are interested in the behavior of the infinite family as $X \maps \infty$.
-Formally we will use $Z_n(k, G)$ to indicate the infinite set of fields attained as $X \maps \infty$ (but where it will not cause confusion we may also denote this infinite family by $Z_n(k,G;X)$).
+In general, we construct a set (or ``family'') of fields as follows.
+For a number field $k$, we let

-For our main results we will ultimately work over $\Q$, and study families of the form $Z_n^{\Iscr}(\Q,G;X)$, defined to be the subset of those fields $K\in Z_n(\Q,G;X)$ such that for each rational prime $p$ that is tamely ramified in $K$, its ramification is of type $\Iscr$, where $\Iscr$ specifies one or more conjugacy classes in $G$.
-By this we mean the inertia group of $p$, which is cyclic if $p$ is tamely ramified in $K$, is generated by an element in the conjugacy class (or classes) specified by $\Iscr$.
-(See \S \ref{sec_tame_ram_restriction} for more background on this type of restriction.)
-Both the use of $\Q$ and this ramification restriction will play a large role in our method of proof, as we will outline in \S \ref{sec_overview}.
+where $\tilde{K}$ is the Galois closure of $K$ over $k$, the Galois group is considered as a permutation group on the $n$ embeddings of $K$ in $\overline{\Q}$, and the isomorphism with $G$ is one of permutation groups.
+We let $Z_n(k, G)=Z_n(k,G;\infty)$.
+For our main results we will work over $\Q$, and study families of the form $Z_n^{\Iscr}(\Q,G;X)$, defined to be the subset of those fields $K\in Z_n(\Q,G;X)$ such that for each rational prime $p$ that is tamely ramified in $K$ (i.e. those $p$ not dividing any of the exponents of their factorization into prime ideals in the ring of integers of $K$), the inertia group in $\Gal(\tilde{K}/k)$ of every prime ideal $\wp$ of $\tilde{K}$ dividing $p$ is generated by an element of $\Iscr$, where $\Iscr$ specifies one or more conjugacy classes in $G$.
+The use of ramification restrictions will play a large role in our method of proof.

-As a simple example of such a family, we note that if we consider for a fixed $n \geq 2$ all degree $n$ extensions $K/\Q$ with square-free discriminants, then each of these fields satisfies the property that the normal closure $\tilde{K}/\Q$ has Galois group $\simeq S_n$, and every prime ramified in $K$ is tamely ramified and has inertia group generated by a transposition in $S_n$ (see Remark \ref{remark_degn_Sn} and \S \ref{sec_sym_gp} for further details).

-Within a certain family $Z_n^{\Iscr}(\Q,G)$, we say a subset $E$ is \emph{zero density} if it is known that for some $\be>0$ and some constant $c_1 $, \beq |Z_n^{\Iscr}(\Q,G;X)| \geq c_1 X^\be, \qquad \text{for all $X \geq 1$,} \eeq while it is known that for some $0 \leq \al< \be$ and some constant $c_2 $, \beq |E(X)| \leq c_2 X^\al, \qquad \text{for all $X \geq 1$.} \eeq (Here by $E(X)$ we naturally mean $E \intersect X_n^\Iscr(\Q,G;X)$.)
-Each of our main results takes the form of an effective Chebotarev density theorem that holds for each field within a family of fields, except for fields belonging to a possible zero density subfamily.
-In all cases, proving an upper bound (\ref{E_upper_bd}) is a significant part of our new work; in many cases, proving a lower bound (\ref{Z_n_lower_bd}) is also a significant part of our new work.
-(From now on, instead of specifying constants such as in (\ref{Z_n_lower_bd}), (\ref{E_upper_bd}), we will frequently use Vinogradov's notation: $A \ll B$ denotes that there exists a constant $C$ such that $|A| \leq C B,$ and $A\ll_\kappa B$ denotes that the constant $C$ may depend upon the parameter(s) $\kappa$.)